vcraghe32/Pet_Food_Dispenser/README.md

 This OnShape document will contain the CAD for our project.

+## Prototype

 # Lessons Learned

 ## OnShape Lessons - Violet

+* USE PART STUDIOS AS MUCH AS POSSIBLE AND T-SLOT FUNCTION!!!
+Saves so much time.

 * Be sure to assemble the correct version of the part that you will be using in real life.
 I made the mistake of assembling everything with the standard servo arm and base instead of the micro servo arm and base.

 * Naming OnShape parts and sketches help to organize information and is useful when reflecting/modifying a design.
+Naming versions, for example Funnel_Slide_v2, can help when changing parts as well.

 * "Analysis paralysis," when there is a seemingly endless loop of altering and switching designs, can lead to time being unnecessarily used up.

 * In Engineering CAD design, it is almost always possible to make one more improvement or adjustment.
 It can be hard to stick with a design that is not perfect, but it is important to recognize the balance between design and testing.

 # Coding/CircuitPython Lessons - Luke